My First Drawing

 3. Modify Header

-A header is nothing more than a table with rows and columns with the particularity that you can have different settings for each cell, e.g. like labels, row and column span, colors, etc. Here we will add a picture as a logo and add an extra column for the projection standard used and the revision number for example.
+A header is nothing more than a SKYCAD.Table with rows and columns.
+Each cell is customizable, i.e custom labels, row/column span, color, etc. Here we will add a picture as a logo and add an extra column for the projection standard used and the revision number for example.

 const logo = ASSETS.IMAGES.DYNAMAKER_LOGO